sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 === Test out many features together (tornado branch) ===

+Sometimes you might want to share certain features that are not yet in main-sage with a collaborator who is not a developer.
+Suppose these features are in two different branches on trac.
+Then you can create a tornado branch by merging the two.
+Note, that you want to make sure that other developers will not base other code on those, so please label them as tornado branches!

+Go to one of the two branches you would like to merge
+{{{
+$ git checkout kschur
+$ git branch
+  combinat/kschur
+  master
+* public/combinat/15361-branching-rules
+  ticket/15300
+}}}
+From there create your new tornado branch
+{{{
+$ git checkout -b tornado-kschur-branching
+$ git branch
+  combinat/kschur
+  master
+  public/combinat/15361-branching-rules
+  ticket/15300
+* tornado-kschur-branching
+}}}
+Now merge in the other branch
+{{{
+$ git merge combinat/kschur
+$ git log
+commit 510520a52e44bace997784370cacbfdd75ae4473
+Merge: 5feebdb 7f974ae
+Author: Anne Schilling <anne@lolita-4.local>
+Date:   Wed Nov 6 21:59:20 2013 -0800

+    Merge branch 'combinat/kschur' into tornado-kschur-branching }}}
+Finally push to trac
+{{{
+$ git push --set-upstream origin tornado-kschur-branching:u/aschilling/tornado-kschur-branching
+Counting objects: 44, done.
+Delta compression using up to 4 threads.
+Compressing objects: 100% (5/5), done.
+Writing objects: 100% (5/5), 523 bytes | 0 bytes/s, done.
+Total 5 (delta 4), reused 0 (delta 0)
+To git@trac.sagemath.org:sage.git
+ * [new branch]      tornado-kschur-branching -> u/aschilling/tornado-kschur-branching
+Branch tornado-kschur-branching set up to track remote branch u/aschilling/tornado-kschur-branching from origin.
+}}}

 === Convert a mercurial patch to a git branch ===

 === Move a patch from the combinat queue to git ===